dontkillme/jsBarCodeScanner/README.md

-# jsBarCodeScanner
+# jsScannerHandler
-Small js script adding barcode scanner support for websites;
+Small js script adding barcode/qrcode scanner custom event emulation for websites;

 <b>How does it works</b>